 Here are 12 simple ways to save money each month by taking little steps to reduce your home’s electric bill.
+Cold weather is on it’s way and that means HIGH electric bills….
 Find out how to save money on what many consider a fixed expense just by changing some of your energy-using habits!

 Use Energy Efficient/Blackout Curtains: